20 Potential Natural Remedies for Poison Ivy Rash - Dr. Axe

 A poison ivy rash is really a type of allergic reaction called contact dermatitis that can be anywhere from very mild to very severe, depending on someone’s individual tolerance.

-According to the University of Connecticut Health Center, some of the materials and tools that can harbor urushiol oil around your house include: (11)
+Some of the materials and tools that can harbor urushiol oil around your house include:

 • Gardening equipment, like gloves or shovels